 How long may I borrow titles?

 Generally 3 days for films and TV, 7 days for music, 21 days for ebooks, comics, and audiobooks.

 How do I watch or listen to hoopla digital?

 Stream titles in computer browser or in hoopla app on iOS, Android, or Amazon Fire (5th gen+) supported devices.
 Temporarily download titles via apps as well.
 Borrowing, streaming, and downloading require Internet access.
 Once downloaded, titles can be enjoyed offline.

 Visit hoopla to create an account and download the free hoopla app.
 Checkout hoopla help and browse tabs for more info about basic start-up, supported devices, and watching video content on various TV applications.

+The OverDrive and Libby apps utilize the same e-collection.
 Stream ebooks and audiobooks via Internet browser or download to mobile devices for offline reading and listening.
 Haddonfield PL participates in the South Jersey OverDrive consortium.
 Patrons share titles with borrowers across the region.

 What are OverDrive lending limits?

 Borrow up to 8 titles and reserve up to 10 titles at a time.
 Checkout for 7 or 14 days depending on limit selected in account settings.
 Titles expire automatically though early return is possible.
 No fines accrue!
 Renew within 3 days of expiration if no holds placed on item.